databio/unitar_resources_demo/README.md

 ## Unitar target factor for csv targets

-In addition to its target sharing functions, `unitar` also provides a target factor that makes it easy to populate a targets project by specifying target parameters in a `csv` file.
+In addition to its target sharing functions, `unitar` also provides a target factory that makes it easy to populate a targets project by specifying target parameters in a `csv` file.

 In this project, the list of resource targets are defined in the included [targets_list.csv](targets_list.csv).
 In [_targets.R](_targets.R), we use `unitar::build_pep_resource_targets` to convert this csv into targets.